CommandPost/FCPCafe/docs/README.md

 # Latest News

-**FCP Cafe is an online community for professional Final Cut Pro editors.**
+**FCP Cafe is an online community for professional Final Cut Pro editors & developers.**

 _This website has been thrown together by [Chris Hocking](https://twitter.com/chrisatlatenite) at [LateNite](/latenite/)._